changgoo/PRFM/book/vertical-de.md

 where $P_4\equiv(P_{\rm tot}/k_B\,10^4{\rm\,cm^{-3}\,K})$.
 Note that under the assumption of the vertical dynamical equilibrium,
 $P_{\rm tot}=W_{\rm tot}$.

-Alternatively, from the fit for the mass-weighted mean velocity dispersion in terms of pressure, we have
+Alternatively, from the direct power-law fit for the mass-weighted mean velocity dispersion in terms of pressure, we have

 $$
 \sigma_{\rm eff} = 12{\rm km/s} P_4^{0.22}